top of page

 A Note From Our Founder

-Eighteen months ago, I put out a simple call on social media, wondering if anyone else felt the same loneliness I did and wanted a community in this field.
-I never could have imagined that today we would be a network of 2000+ members, representing over 70 countries, with more than 60% of us from low- and middle-income regions.
+Nearly three years ago I put out a simple call on social media, wondering if anyone else felt the same loneliness I did and wanted a community in this field.
+I never could have imagined that today we would be a network of 12000+ members, representing over 70 countries, with more than 60% of us from low- and middle-income regions.

 Working in gender-based violence is profoundly challenging and often isolating.
 The weight of this work is heavy, and it’s easy to find oneself grappling with poor mental health without always knowing where to turn.
 For many of us, the need for support runs deep, yet the path to finding it can feel unclear, or even out of reach.
 At times, I’ve felt the despair of not knowing where or how to seek the understanding and empathy needed to continue.
 This community has become a lifeline.
 As we reflect on the journey of this initiative, we are amazed by how far we have come.